itdxer/neupy/site/docs/layers/basics.rst

         layers.Softmax(),
     )

-This connection has exactly the same structure as the previous one.
+This connection has exactly the same architecture as the network in previous example.
 We just split each layer with activation function into simple operations.
 Operation in the ``layers.Relu(500)`` is equivalent to ``layers.Linear(500) > layers.Relu()``.

 Convolutional Neural Networks (CNN)
 ===================================

 NeuPy supports Convolutional Neural Networks.
-Here is an example of simple CNN.
+Let's start with a simple convolutional network.

 .. code-block:: python